 The goal to double wild tigers is one of the most ambitious conservation goals ever for a single species.

-Set in 2010 by the 13 tiger range countries, the goal known as TX2 is credited with reversing the downward decline of tigers from a low of 3200 thanks to outstanding examples of protected area management.
+Set in 2010 by the 13 tiger range countries, the goal known as TX2 contributed to the reversing the decline of tigers from a low of 3,200 partly as a result of outstanding examples of protected area management.

 Two categories of awards - the TX2 Award and Tiger Conservation Excellence Award - will celebrate these sites.

 These awards are open to submissions from any site in a tiger range country that has achieved remarkable measurable progress since 2010.
 Award winners will be announced in January 2023.

 - Conservation Excellence Award: Transboundary Manas Conservation Area (Bhutan & India)

 - TX2 Award: Bardia National Park, Nepal